glowkeeper/glowkeeper.github.io/src/content/academia/teaching.md

 ## Full-Stack Web Development

-From 2020 to 2021, I taught on a six-month full-stack web development bootcamp run by [Boolean UK](https://boolean.co.uk/).
+From September 2021 to October 2022, I taught on a six-month full-stack web development bootcamp run by [Boolean UK](https://boolean.co.uk/).
 The course took learners from HTML, CSS and responsive interfaces through JavaScript and React to server-side development with Node.js, Express, PostgreSQL, SQL and Prisma.